 NH Supreme Court refuses to expedite appeal in Rockingham County Attorney lawsuit

-The New Hampshire Supreme Court decided to hold off on the Rockingham County Attorney lawsuit that cleared the way for his return to office.
-(JAMES A. KIMBLE/Union Leader File)
+The New Hampshire Supreme Court decided on Thursday that it will hold off on considering the state's appeal in the lawsuit that cleared the way for embattled Rockingham County Attorney James Reams to return to his job.

 "I am sure we will be back in court next week arguing about that," Reams said on Thursday.